ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-3-1.md

-Chapter: Understanding the Importance of a Growth Mindset in Strategic Planning
+Understanding the Importance of a Growth Mindset in Strategic Planning
 ===============================================================================

 In the book "The Strategy Paradox: Why Committing to Success Leads to Failure and What to Do About It," this chapter explores the significance of a growth mindset in the context of strategic planning.
 A growth mindset is characterized by a belief that abilities and intelligence can be developed through effort, learning, and perseverance.
 Understanding and cultivating a growth mindset within organizations can have a profound impact on strategic planning and execution.